-(B.A. degree) Thirty hours in Political Science, including: (1) POS 100: American Government; (2) either POS 300: World Politics or POS 307: Comparative Politics; (3) either POS 400: Classical Political Theory, POS 402: Modern Political Theory, POS 415: American Political Thought, or POS 425: Political Science Research Methods; and (4) POS 450: Senior Seminar.
+(B.A. degree) Thirty-three hours required.
+Thirty hours in Political Science, including: (1) POS 100: American Government; (2) either POS 300: World Politics or POS 307: Comparative Politics; (3) either POS 400: Classical Political Theory, POS 402: Modern Political Theory, POS 415: American Political Thought, or POS 425: Political Science Research Methods; and (4) POS 450: Senior Seminar.
 In addition, students must complete three semester hours in allied courses approved by the Department.
 The remaining eighteen semester hours must include twelve semester hours at the 300- or 400- level.
 Only six semester hours credit in the major will be given for courses taken off campus in the intern program.
-Total hours required: Thirty-three.

 Master of Public Administration Accelerated Program